phpDocumentor/phpDocumentor/README.md

 What is phpDocumentor?
 ----------------

-phpDocumentor an application that is capable of analyzing your PHP source code and DocBlock comments to generate a complete set of API Documentation.
+phpDocumentor is an application that is capable of analyzing your PHP source code and DocBlock comments to generate a complete set of API Documentation.

 Inspired by phpDocumentor 1 and JavaDoc it continues to innovate and is up to date